michaelwheatman/recipes/Gumbo.md

     File

 ### Directions
-    1) Make roux as instructed (either from mix or from scratch).
+    1) Make roux as instructed.

     2) Mix roux, water, and all the vegtables and spices (except the cayenne pepper) and bring to medium heat.